valenpe7/petrvalenta.eu/_teaching/numerical_methods.md

 </section>

-The solutions of all tutorial exercises and assignment tasks will be available [here](https://valenpe7.github.io/numerical_methods/tutorials/solutions.html) and [here](https://valenpe7.github.io/numerical_methods/tasks/solutions.html).
+The solutions to all the tutorial exercises and assignment tasks will be available [here](https://valenpe7.github.io/numerical_methods/tutorials/solutions.html) and [here](https://valenpe7.github.io/numerical_methods/tasks/solutions.html).

 The study materials are evolving quickly.
 Therefore, if you find any mistake, please submit an [issue](https://github.com/valenpe7/numerical_methods/issues) to the GitHub project repository.